Guides

 - name: Create branch, commit, and open pull request

-if: steps.check.outputs.changed == 'true'
+if: steps.diff.outputs.has_changes == 'true'

 env:

-DIFF_REPORT: ${{ steps.diffs.outputs.report }}
+DIFF_REPORT: ${{ steps.diff.outputs.report }}

-FORGEJO_TOKEN: ${{ forgejo.token }} # Provided automatically by Forgejo.
+FORGEJO_TOKEN: ${{ forgejo.token }}

 run: |